-Getting a buy to let mortgage or raising finance for a property investment is an area that is constantly changing.
+Getting a buy-to-let mortgage or raising finance for property investment is an area that is constantly changing.
 Over the last few years, things have changed so much it has been something of a roller coaster and in the years to come this pace of change shows no sign of slowing down.

 Today, Matthew Naylor from Ascot Mortgages has kindly agreed to give us the low-down on where buy-to-let mortgages are today.

 - Interest Only Mortgages